Skip to main content

 Mistakes to Avoid

-Mistake 1: Trying to Learn Too Much Too Fast
+Mistake 1: Adding Too Many Cards, Too Fast

-The top 1,000 most common words appear in about 75% of all Japanese text.
+The top 1,000 most common words cover roughly 75% of all Japanese text.
+That's where your first sustained effort should go.

 CategoryRecommended Tools